-If you’re looking for some really cool art for kids, you’ll want to try our latest art process art project.
-We used droppers and liquid watercolors to create really colorful and interesting art- such a fun activity for little hands!
+You’ll definitely want to try our latest art process art project– painting with pipettes and watercolors.
+This classic art activity for kids is always a hit and is fun for all ages- toddler, preschool, kindergarten and on up.
+We used droppers and liquid watercolors to create really colorful and interesting art- such a fun activity for little hands and great fine motor practice too!

 Watercolors always seem to be our go-to art material when we’re looking for something quick and easy.
 (Be sure to check out these other projects using watercolors: Colorful Newspaper Snowflakes and Tide Pool Art for Kids.)
 So today when I was trying to think of an easy project to keep my poor sick little guy occupied, I grabbed our usual favorite material- watercolors!